electrichive/waggledance/electric-hive-learning-guide.md

     * The Odin Project covers Ruby/Rails, Javascript, and HTML/CSS.
     * The Odin Project does a slightly better job of covering the developer tooling ecosystem, and has you work in parallel on your own PC rather than in the browser.
 - Aalto University's Full Stack course: https://fullstackopen.com/en/
-    * Note: This is one of the few resources I haven't personally tested, but it looks quite good on first impression.
+    * Note: This is a resource I haven't personally tested, but it looks quite good on first impression.

 ### Topics
 The roadmaps recommended above should give you a lot to work on, but in case you get lost, here are some things to study: